Joeppie/Backproject/README.md

 This is a simple project which, using some [photogammetry](https://en.wikipedia.org/wiki/Photogrammetry), implements a backprojection of world-space coordinates into the 2d pixel coordinates of an image.

-# Building
-You can use the git-clone command to check out the project to a local folder.

-To build, run cmake on the source folder.

-The code should compile on Linux, or minGW, it requires pthread and cmake.

 # Example usage/Demo

 To get a feel of what the program can do, you can follow these steps: